-- Demonstrate basic knowledge of the role that genetics plays in the development of disease - Identify the limits of his/her genetic expertise - Identify ethical and medical limitations to genetic testing, including uses that don't benefit the individual - Identify the role of cultural, social, behavioral, environmental and genetic factors in development of disease, disease prevention, and health promoting behaviors; and their impact on medical service organization and delivery of services to maximize wellness and prevent disease
+- Demonstrate basic knowledge of the role that genetics plays in the development of disease. - Identify the limits of his/her genetic expertise. - Identify ethical and medical limitations to genetic testing, including uses that don't benefit the individual. - Identify the role of cultural, social, behavioral, environmental and genetic factors in the development and prevention of genetic-related diseases.